sensationmm/blink/README.md

 ```bash
 tsc
 ```
-and then restart your server
+and then restart your server.
+This isn't perfect and having to compile is easy to forget, but it's just for convinience.

 ## CI